-- 2. Make certain the Blade Lever is in the "OFF" position.
+- 2. Make certain the Blade Lever is in the "Off" position.
 See Figure 2.4. - 3.
 Press Clutch/Brake Pedal all the way down, lift Parking Brake Lever and release the Clutch/Brake Pedal to set Parking Brake.
 See Figure 2.8.

-4. Open vent on fuel filler cap by turning counterclockwise.
+- 4. Open vent on fuel filler cap by turning counterclockwise.
 NOTE: Failure to open vent on the fuel filler cap can cause engine to stall.

-- 5. Move engine speed control to the choke position to start a cold engine.
+See Figure 3. - 5.
+Move engine speed control to the medium position and the choke control is in the choke position to start a cold engine.
 See Figure 2.7. - 6.
 Turn key to "RUN" position.
 See Figure 2.9.